0121 746 3360

-Did you know that a third of the population will die without making a will?
+Did you know that almost 80% of the adult population will die without making a will?

 If this happens to you, unfortunately you leave your friends and family with a host of decisions to make on your behalf and even more importantly, with pressing issues to sort out.

-If you have a family who rely on you to support them and you die without a will you may leave them unable to pay the mortgage or other household bills.
-They will not be able to access your money until "probate" is granted, which may take many months.
+If you have a family who rely on you to support them and you die without having made proper provision you may leave them unable to pay the mortgage or other household bills.
+They will not be able to access your money until "a grant of representation" is granted which, without a will, may take many months.

 My husband and I made our wills and we were more than happy with the quick and efficient service we received.